mb1511/MUMmer-MUMi/README.md

 give_mumi.py is directly translated from the included Perl script (give_mumi.pl) in the mummer package, but optimised for speed and efficiency as it is easier to communicate with from the main script.
 The result is slightly (but not hugely) different with 3 significant figures of similarity most of the time.
+I have much less experience with Perl, so please feel free to point out any errors in translation.

 The __init__.py, multi.py and fasta.py are tools and utils from a larger project and have been stripped of some code, but feel free to use what is there for your own endeavours :)